 Alcohol addiction can ruin a person’s life, and yet many continue to abuse the drug knowingly to avoid alcohol withdrawal.
 Detox and withdrawal are infamous in the addiction community for being physically and psychologically distressing.
 If done at home without medical attention, alcohol withdrawal can even be deadly.
 However, this time of cleansing is the first step to putting your life back on track.
-Following detox, you will be ready to enter rehab and learn sober living skills that will help you during the lifelong process of recovery.
+Following detox, you will be ready to enter alcohol rehab and learn sober living skills that will help you during the lifelong process of recovery.

 Article at a Glance